rasterio/rasterio/docs/topics/switch.rst

 Bands
 -----

+``gdal`` and ``Rasterio`` both have band objects.
+But unlike gdal's band, Rasterio's band is just a tuple of the dataset, band index and some other band properties.
-``gdal`` has band objects.
-Rasterio does not and thus never has objects with dangling dataset pointers.
+Thus Rasterio never has objects with dangling dataset pointers.
 With Rasterio, bands are represented by a numerical index, starting from 1 (as GDAL does), and are used as arguments to dataset methods.
 To read the first band of a dataset as a Numpy ``ndarray``, do this.